 What does this mean for you?

 You too will have a back-story, and this is where you are special – no matter how good, or bad, that story is, God has a unique purpose for your life.
-It will be different to my purpose.
-He made you with a combination of gifts and abilities which are one-off.
+He made you with a combination of gifts and abilities which are once-off.
 I don’t know what your life’s calling is, but I DO know your purpose is exactly suited to your experiences, talents and calling.

-And I DO know, there is MORE than you think.
+And I DO know, there’s MORE than you think.
+That’s why it’s so helpful write your personal vision statement.

-The devotional book I was reading encouraged me several times to write down my personal vision statement.
+A devotional book I was reading encouraged me several times to “write your personal vision statement”.
 I kept avoiding the question.
 “Nah – don’t wanna do that today.”
+And then one morning, I took up the challenge.

 Proverbs 3:5, 6 . . .
 This one was good